SwarnikaBhardwaj/Astra/docs/topics_summary.md

 - Added another chart using Matplotlib (different from Vega-Lite)
 - Shows post activity over the last 7 days as a line graph
 - Saved as an image and displayed on analytics page
-- Also styled to match the dark theme
+- Also styled to match the theme

 Where to find it: generate_matplotlib_chart function in core/views.py

 ---

-## OTHER STUFF I BUILT (not required but cool)
+## OTHER STUFF I BUILT (not required but I thought would be cool)

 - Complete mentorship system where people can request mentors
 - Voting system where you can mark posts as helpful